 Commercializing NC-stat DPNCheck in Select International Markets Using a Distribution Network.
 We are targeting select international markets where we believe that the combination of a high prevalence of diabetes plus support from the local payer system will support sales of NC-stat DPNCheck and, eventually, SENSUS.
 This includes countries in Asia, the Middle East, Mexico, and potentially Western Europe where we have both CE marking for NC-stat DPNCheck and established distribution.
 We have partnered with Omron Healthcare Company, Ltd. in Asia and have entered agreements with Omron for both Japan and China to collaborate on the regulatory process followed by exclusive distribution of NC-stat DPNCheck.
-The Japan partnership is well advanced.
-Regulatory approval in Japan was received during the second quarter and we plan to commence shipment of NC-stat DPNCheck to Japan during the third quarter of 2014.
-Our China initiative is underway and we filed for regulatory approval in the country during the second quarter of 2014.
+The Japan partnership is well advanced from both a regulatory filing and operational standpoint.
+We are targeting the launch of NC-stat DPNCheck in Japan for the second quarter of 2014.
+Our China initiative is in earlier stages.
 We have entered into agreements with master distributors for the Middle East and Mexico.
 Our resources committed to this effort are modest; however, we believe that international markets could contribute meaningful revenue in 2014 and subsequent years.

 Leveraging an Efficient Operating Structure with Future Revenue Growth.
 Our operating structure is designed to support high-value opportunities for SENSUS and NC-stat DPNCheck that can be pursued via independent distribution.
 This structure is characterized by low headcount, low fixed operating expenses, the flexibility to add variable spending from time to time when opportunities present themselves, and the ability to handle increased sales volume without the cost of adding sales representatives and field clinical support.
 Our operating expenses during 2013 totaled \$10.4 million, and in 2014 should be at this approximate level for core operating spending.
-During 2014 and 2015 we will likely add targeted, variable R&D and marketing spending to advance our over-the-counter technology program for chronic pain.
+During 2014 we will likely add targeted, variable R&D spending to advance our OTC - SENSUS program.
 We believe we can maintain and leverage our operating structure over the next several years as we grow our diabetes business.